lunarmelon/dotfiles/README.md

 ```

 As of the writing of this file, ohmyposh doesn't have a dnf package.
-Check the [official page](https://ohmyposh.dev/) for installation instructions:
+Check the [official page](https://ohmyposh.dev/) for installation instructions.

 # Installation